 Parenting is hard; co-parenting can be harder.
 Effective communication can help to keep things amicable, but disagreements and conflicts will still happen.
 When they do, try to think rationally about the matter from both angles.
 Consider whether or not the issue is really one worth fighting for.
 And remember that, should a judge have to decide for you, neither you nor your spouse may like the final decision.
 Even more discouraging is that your child may not like the decision either.

 Do you need help working through the parenting time plan for your divorce?
 Are you struggling to come to an agreement?
-The DuPage County divorce attorneys of Mevorah Law Offices LLC can help.
-Backed by more than 35 years of experience, we provide our clients with full-service family legal representation and personalized services to meet their needs.
+The DuPage County divorce attorneys of Mevorah & Giglio Law Offices can help.
+Backed by more than 40 years of experience, we provide our clients with full-service family legal representation and personalized services to meet their needs.
 Get help with child custody or allocation of parental responsibilities by calling 630-932-9100 to schedule your free initial consultation today.

 Our practice is focused on meeting your needs with flexible hours and locations to serve you: